awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 You can cancel empty Capacity Reservations and Capacity Reservations that have running instances\.
 If you cancel a Capacity Reservation that has running instances, the instances continue to run normally outside of the capacity reservation at standard On\-Demand Instance rates or at a discounted rate if you have a matching Savings Plan or regional Reserved Instance\.

 After you cancel a Capacity Reservation, instances that target it can no longer launch\.
 Modify these instances so that they either target a different Capacity Reservation, launch into any open Capacity Reservation with matching attributes and sufficient capacity, or avoid launching into a Capacity Reservation\.
-For more information, see [Modifying an Instance's Capacity Reservation Settings](#capacity-reservations-modify-instance)\.
+For more information, see [Modifying an instance's Capacity Reservation settings](#capacity-reservations-modify-instance)\.

 **To cancel a Capacity Reservation using the console**